AlvaroRodriguezGallardo/src-brokering/README.md

 # SRC Brokering

-SRC brokering for JAE Intro Scholarship
+SRC brokering for JAE Intro Scholar

 ## How to run a function with Docker